rektplorer64/Android-Inventory_App/README.md

 - [x] User Reviewing (Mimicked)
 - [ ] ~~Online Data Synchronization~~ Out of the project scope during that time

+## 🛠 Implementation

+**DISCLAIMER**: This app has no clean architecture whatsoever because IT IS MY FIRST APP.
+Plus, during that time, there were literally no design guideline recommended by Google available.

+1. **AsyncTask** - for item search and sorting in the background thread
+2. **Material Design Component** - Most of the UI elements are based on Google's Material Design.
+3. **RecyclerView**
+    - There are multiple types of RecyclerViewAdapter that are implemented.
+    - To change the list item layout at runtime (e.g. Full-height card to small card), there are nasty method calls that force the layout to be redrawn that could lead to performance impacts.
+    - During the time of development, multi-selection in RecyclerView needed to be implemented manually.
+Therefore, there might be some glitches.
+4. **Fragment** - They allow some layouts to be reused from time-to-time.
+For example, the item detail modal (pop-up) when clicking an item in a search result.
+    - It is used to implement Circular revealing User Interface.
+    - It allows me to create a dual-pane User Interface layout for the tablet form-factor because I do not have to have redundant part of source code for different layouts.
+    - Manual Fragment Transaction is used heavily in this project because there were not any abstraction provided by the framework.
+5. **Preference** - For the search and filter page, the search and filter settings that user has adjusted are automatically saved and restored for the user.
+6. **Room Database** - Basically, SQLite used internally in an Android application to store data persistently on disk.
+    - I actually designed a simple relational model for this app too.
+    - The database is lazily initialized when the app runs for the first time.
+Data will be randomly generated at first launch.

+## 🎓 What I learned from this project
+1. I should have **thought carefully** regarding how to organize each piece of code.
+2. **Abstraction and Encapsulation** is important because it reduces clutters and duplicate code significantly.
+3. Always perform CPU intensive task in the **background thread**.
+4. You should always be **careful when dealing with multi-threads**.
+Sometimes it leads to weird bugs that sometimes magically disappear and appear back-and-forth.
+5. **Java is not as hard** as I thought it would be.
+6. **Room Database** is a way better than good ol' Database Cursor.

 ## 🖼 Screenshots
 There are two panes that uses the screen real-estate efficiently.
 ![There are two panes that uses the screen real-estate efficiently.](/previews/images/1.png)